kaan-keskin/kubernetes-cluster-vagrant-script/README.md

 ## Kubernetes Dashboard URL:

-You can access Kubernetes Dashboard on control-node with this command:
+You can access Kubernetes Dashboard on the control-node with this command:

 ```Shell
 kubectl proxy &